mui/material-ui/docs/data/material/components/textarea-autosize/textarea-autosize.md

 :::warning
 Textarea Autosize is now part of the standalone [MUI Base](/base/getting-started/overview/) component library.
-It is currently re-exported in `@mui/material` for convenience, but it may be deprecated from this package in a future major version of Material UI.
+It is currently re-exported in `@mui/material` for convenience, but it may be deprecated in a future major version of Material UI.

 To continue using this component and avoid future breaking changes, we strongly recommend that you [install MUI Base](/base/getting-started/installation/) and import this component from the `@mui/base` package: